MostafaAghaei/Prediction-of-the-roughness-equivalent-sandgrain-height/1/README.md

 `Surface_features.csv` also contains the true k<sub>s</sub> values to estimate the prediction error.
 Put k<sub>s</sub>=0 if it is not known a priori.

 #### Folder Cal_stat
+Please consult with this if you do not have the geometrical parameters of the surface as in tabulated in `Surface_features.csv` and intend to extract them.